Kitware/kwarray/README.rst

 ``mincost_assignment`` is the Munkres / Hungarian algorithm.
 It solves the assignment problem.

+``setcover`` - solves the minimum weighted set cover problem using either an approximate or an exact solution.

 ``one_hot_embedding`` is a fast numpy / torch way to perform the often needed OHE deep-learning trick.